Covid-19 Update >

 Manor House Day Tours

-Llancaiach Fawr Manor House is open Tuesday to Sunday 10am – 5pm (last admission 4pm) for day tours.
+Llancaiach Fawr Manor House is open Tuesday to Sunday 10am – 5pm (last admission 4pm- 3.15pm on weekends) for day tours.
 Admission includes a guided tour by a costumed servant of Colonel Edward Prichard and lasts approximately 90 minutes.

 Booking for day tours is only required for groups of ten visitors or more which can be done by phoning 01443 412248.
 For groups of fewer than ten people, admission fees can be paid at reception upon arrival.